Wehmeyer100/CoI.Mod.Better/README.md

 # Captain of Industry mod: Better

 Game Version(Comptability): 0.4.2
 !!!!
-Void Producer, Storages, Void Crusher currently not working !!!!!
+Void Producer and Void Crusher currently not working and disabled !!!!!

 Savegame Comptability: You need to start a new game!